jmschrei/pomegranate/docs/Distributions.rst

     ConditionalProbabilityTable
     JointProbabilityTable

-While there is a large variety of univariate distributions, multivariate distributions can be made from univariate distributions by using ```IndependentComponentsDistribution``` with the assumption that each column of data is independent from the other columns (instead of being related by a covariance matrix, like in multivariate gaussians).
+While there are a large variety of univariate distributions, multivariate distributions can be made from univariate distributions by using ```IndependentComponentsDistribution``` with the assumption that each column of data is independent from the other columns (instead of being related by a covariance matrix, like in multivariate gaussians).
 Here is an example:

 .. code-block:: python